 What the $30,000 Market Actually Looks Like in 2026

 The $30,000 new-vehicle ceiling is narrower than it used to be.
-Inflation across the auto industry has compressed the segment — base prices have risen, and standard feature content buyers now expect (forward collision warning, CarPlay, a real infotainment screen) adds cost that wasn't baked in five years ago.
+Inflation across the auto industry has compressed the segment — base prices have risen, and standard feature content buyers now expect (forward collision warning, Apple CarPlay, a proper infotainment screen) adds cost that wasn't baked in five years ago.

-What remains: a handful of American-brand vehicles where the value case is genuine.
-These aren't vehicles with a marketing headline start price that no one actually pays — they're vehicles where a sensibly-equipped, real-world trim genuinely fits inside $30,000 and delivers something worth having.
+What remains: a tight group of American-brand vehicles where the value case is genuine.
+These aren't vehicles with a marketing headline start price that no one actually pays — they're vehicles where a sensibly-equipped trim delivers something worth having at a price that is competitive for the segment.

 ⓘ How to read these prices